Ikabot-Collective/ikabot/README.md

 Some features (such as alerting attacks) are communicated to you via Telegram messages.
 Setting this up is highly recommended, since it allows you to enjoy all the functionality of _ikabot_.
-To configure this, you just need to enter two pieces of information:

-1) The token of the bot you are going to use
+To configure this, you just need to enter the token of the Telegram bot you are going to use

+#### Create your Telegram bot

 You will need to create your own Telegram Bot.
 To do that, talk to `@BotFather` on Telegram, send `/newbot` and choose the name of your bot.
-	Make sure to first talk to your new bot and type in `/start` before inserting it's token into _ikabot_.
+Make sure to first talk to your new bot and type in `/start` before entering the token into _ikabot_.
 You can find more information about the bot creation process here : `https://core.telegram.org/bots#3-how-do-i-create-a-bot`

-2) Your chat_id

-	This identifier is unique to each Telegram user and you can get it by talking by telegram to @get_id_bot.
+#### Enter the Telegram bot's token

-Once you have everything, go to `Options / Settings`, then `Enter the Telegram data` and enter your information.
+Once you have your new bot token, go to `Options / Settings`, then `Enter the Telegram data` and enter it.

-**If you are concerned about privacy, set up your own bot, so that only you have the bot's token**
+**Do not share this token with others!**

 ### Pre-defined input